mykelalvis/FT/Traveller/Adventures/Annic Nova - Shadows/Annic Nova.md

 |  7  | Ex-navy Lieutenant (high passage) | 89C7B7 |  30 |   3   | Cr800  |                  Ship's Boat-2, Vacc-1, Gunnery-2, Shotgun-1                 | Traveller's |
 |  8  | Ex-scout (middle passage)         | 684387 |  26 |   2   | Cr900  |                       Pilot-1, Vacc-1, SMG-1, Gunnery-1                      |             |

-A skill level of 0 {for example, Vacc-0) has been assigned to show some familiarity with a skill, sufficient to allow use, but no expertise.
+A skill level of 0 (for example, Vacc-0) has been assigned to show some familiarity with a skill, sufficient to allow use, but no expertise.

-A skill level of 0 (for example, vacc-0) has been assigned to show some familiar- ity with a skill, sufficient to allow use, but no real expertise.
-A skill level of 0 with a gun (for example, carbine-DI shows the preferred, or best, weapon for an individual otherwise without weapon skill.
+A skill level of 0 (for example, vacc-0) has been assigned to show some familiarity with a skill, sufficient to allow use, but no real expertise.
+A skill level of 0 with a gun (for example, carbine-0) shows the preferred, or best, weapon for an individual otherwise without weapon skill.

-## Equipment
+### Equipment

-Referees using an on-going campaign should ignore the remainder of this section, with the possible exception of the available equipment table on page 3.
+Referees using an on-going campaign should ignore the remainder of this section, with the possible exception of the [[#Available Equipment Table]].

 Characters should review their equipment, and may purchase more.
 However, it is essential that one of the characters be the merchant captain (character number1 ), because he provides the ship which serves as transport for the adventurers.
 The merchant captain has possession of a far trader, the Empress Nicholle (a type A2, 200 tons).It's ship's locker contains the equipment loaded shown on the table.
 Before the char-acters are told the details of the ad-venture, they should be allowed to purchase any other equipment they feel will be necessary or desirable.
 Any equipment available may be purchased,subject to the following restrictions:

-1. It must be described in Books 1 or 3 of Traveller or on the available equipment table on the facing page.
+1. It must be described in Books 1 or 3 of Traveller or on the [[#Available Equipment Table]].
 Items from other Traveller materials are not available.
 2. The price indicated must be paid.
 Since the only assets available to the characters are the credit balances above, some items (battle dress, for example) are precluded because of expense.

+> [!Info]- Merchant Ship Equipment
-Merchant Ship Equipment: The _Empress Nicholle_ is a type A2 far trader, 200 tons, now fifty years old and finally without a mortgage.
-It has six staterooms and four low berths; cargo capacity is 61 tons.
-It is streamlined and can refuel by skimming gas giants or drawing water from oceans.
-Armament consists of one triple turret fitted with a heterogeneous mix-one missile rack, one beam laser, and one sandcaster.
-The ship carries an air/raft in a fitted hull compartment.
+> The _Empress Nicholle_ is a type A2 far trader, 200 tons, now fifty years old and finally without a mortgage.
+> It has six staterooms and four low berths; cargo capacity is 61 tons.
+> It is streamlined and can refuel by skimming gas giants or drawing water from oceans.
+> Armament consists of one triple turret fitted with a heterogeneous mix-one missile rack, one beam laser, and one sandcaster.
+> The ship carries an air/raft in a fitted hull compartment.

 > [!info]- SHIP'S LOCKER
 >